 Acne tends to be at its worst right before your period starts.
 Most women notice their period acne improving once they start bleeding.

 While periods are no walk in the park, the right pair of period underwear can help make the journey feel less like a struggle.
-Period effects like acne, bloating, and PMS might be hard to control month to month, but at least staying dry and leak free is easy.
-Our Leak Proof® underwear are made with multiple absorbent layers to keep you dry all day and night.
-From your lightest days to the heaviest of flows, you’ll be comfortable, dry, and odor free.
+Period side effects like acne, bloating, and PMS might be hard to control monthly, but at least staying dry can be a little easier.
+Our leakproof underwear is made with multiple absorbent layers to help keep you dry all day and night.
+From your lightest days to the heaviest of flows, you’ll be comfortable and dry.